google/comprehensive-rust/src/borrowing/shared.md

 # Borrowing a Value

-# Borrowing

-Instead of transferring ownership when calling a function, you can let a function _borrow_ the value:
+As we saw before, instead of transferring ownership when calling a function, you can let a function _borrow_ the value:

 <!-- mdbook-xgettext: skip -->
 ```rust,editable